mgcaret/rom4x/rom4x/README.md

 The Rakefile will download the file from a well-known location if it is not already present.
 It also verifies the checksum.

 Now you will need a 65C02 cross assembler.
 The current codebase is developed using ca65 from the [cc65](http://www.cc65.org/) project.
-(Note: The code was developed originally using [xa](http://www.floodgap.com/retrotech/xa/)).
+Only the assembler and linker are required.
+Older versions may complain about argument order, generally versions identifying as "2.16" built from the ca65 git master branch work fine.

 Finally you will need [Ruby](https://www.ruby-lang.org/en/) and [Rake](https://github.com/ruby/rake).